Support Network

 • Lawyers Assistance Program - The State Bar's Lawyer Assistance Program (LAP) helps attorneys (active, inactive, or disbarred), State Bar applicants, and law students who are struggling with stress, anxiety, depression, substance use issues, or personal and career concerns.

-• The Other Bar - The Other Bar is a network of recovering lawyers, law students and judges throughout the state, dedicated to assisting others within the legal profession who are suffering from alcohol and substance abuse problems.
+• The Other Bar — The Other Bar is a network of recovering lawyers, law students, and judges throughout the state dedicated to assisting others within the legal profession who are suffering from alcohol and substance abuse problems.

 • Alcoholics Anonymous - Alcoholics Anonymous offers a 24/7 confidential helpline, as well as an extensive list of local AA meetings in every state.

-• 988 Mental Health Crisis Hotline - If you or someone you know is struggling or in crisis, help is available.
-Call or text 988 or chat 988lifeline.org
+• 988 Mental Health Crisis Hotline — If you or someone you know is struggling or in crisis, help is available.
+Call or text 988 or chat at 988lifeline.org

 • Didi Hirsch Mental Health Services - Didi Hirsch’s Suicide Prevention Center offers a comprehensive array of crisis services, therapy, outreach, and training.
 For therapy and support groups in Los Angeles County, contact 424-362-2911.

-• Substance Abuse and Mental Health Services Administration (SAMHSA) - SAMHSA provides a list of resources for suicide prevention, including crisis lines, prevention resources, professional resources, and youth and family resources.
+• Substance Abuse and Mental Health Services Administration (SAMHSA) SAMHSA provides a list of resources for suicide prevention, including crisis lines, prevention resources, professional resources, and youth and family resources.

-• National Institute of Mental Health (NIMH) -NIMH provides information on suicide, including a list of warning signs, risk factors, treatments and therapies, and ongoing research.
+• National Institute of Mental Health (NIMH) — NIMH provides information on suicide, including a list of warning signs, risk factors, treatments and therapies, and ongoing research.